 Costa Rica’s Central Pacific region boasts several of the country’s most popular tourist spots, including the number-one attraction, the Reserva Biológica Bosque Nuboso Monteverde (the Monteverde Cloudforest Biological Reserve), draped over the ridge of the Cordillera de Tilarán.
 Along with nearby Reserva Santa Elena, Monteverde protects some of the last remaining pristine cloudforest in the Americas.
-Southern Nicoya, effectively cut off by bad roads and a provincial boundary from the north of the peninsula, is part of Puntarenas province, whose eponymous capital, a steamy tropical port across the Gulf of Nicoya on the mainland, is the only town of any size in the entire area.

 With the exception of the cool climate of Monteverde, the region is tropical and drier than in the south of the country – temperatures can be uncomfortably high, with a dry-season average of about 30°C (86°F), and even in the much quieter wet season (Quepos and Manuel Antonio, in particular, receive torrential afternoon rains) temperatures don’t cool down by much.

 Just over two hours from San José, Jacó sits in a hot coastal plain behind the broad Playa Jacó, the closest beach to the capital.
 An established seaside attraction, the resort draws a mix of surfers, package tourists, holidaying Ticos and retired North American baby-boomers, along with a less savoury selection of drug dealers and prostitutes.
 Jacó has seen some of the most excessive development along the Pacific, but the partying crowd don’t seem to mind too much.
 And as a base from which to explore the surf beaches along this stretch of coast, its multitude of amenities takes some beating.